-According to the Alzheimer’s Association, there are five major tests that could offer a more complete assessment of your mother or father’s mental health:
+The Alzheimer’s Association shares medical tests that could offer a more complete assessment of your mother or father’s mental health:

 - Physical exam